jessicachitas/arkmq-org.github.io/content/en/docs/help/operator.md

 ### Getting the Operator code

-This procedure shows how to access and prepare the code you need to install the latest version of the Operator for ArtemisCloud .
+This procedure shows how to access and prepare the code you need to install the latest version of the Operator for ArkMQ .

-Download the latest version of the Operator from https://github.com/artemiscloud/activemq-artemis-operator/tags
+Download the latest version of the Operator from https://github.com/arkmq-org/activemq-artemis-operator/tags

 When the download has completed, move the archive to your chosen installation directory.
 ```shell script